 My pilgrimage into the Hamiltonian heartland ended in Gillette.
 After contemplating the giant $40,000 tire, I managed to find my way to the power plant that had tempted me off the highway.
 It turned out to be the Wyodak steam-electric plant, ‘America’s largest air-cooled power plant’.

 From Gillette, I made my way to Cody, and on through Yellowstone National Park to the home of a wealthy friend in Jackson Hole, perhaps the most complete Jeffersonian bazaar in America — a Whole Foodsian Eden so flawless that only the seriously rich can afford to live there.
 Someday, technological utopians hope, we might all be able to live somewhere like Jackson Hole.
-That is, if our Hamiltonian cathedrals don’t come crashing down on us first.Make a donation
+That is, if our Hamiltonian cathedrals don’t come crashing down on us first.Support Aeon: make a one-off donation